 Sam I am!
-I am a PhD candidate in the Sala lab at Arizona State University.
-My work centers on how water-limited ecosystems are going to respond to drought and disturbance under new climate regimes, and how variable these dryland ecosystems are across landscapes.
-Here is a copy of my CV.
+I am currently working as a biologist for the US Geological Survey.
+My research centers on how water-limited ecosystems are going to respond to drought and disturbance under new climate regimes, and how variable these dryland ecosystems are across landscapes.
+To apply my research, I work directly with land managers to plan and use science in land management decisions.

 I attended the University of Tennessee for my bachelor’s degree in forestry.